Smartling/smartling-samples/html-context/README.md

 The scripts are listed in order of increasing control of the matching process.
 Which script is appropriate for a given situation depends on a number of factors touched on below.

 ## Test files
 Test files containing translatable content in JSON format and an HTML context file for each script are provided in the associated subdirectories.
 A separate script, **upload-test-files.py**, is provided to upload the translatable content, add it to a job and authorize the job.
-This script must be run first with the appropriate parameters bere each of the matching and binding scripts:
+This script must be run first with the appropriate parameters before each of the matching and binding scripts:

 ```
 python3 upload-test-files.py <subdirectory> <locale-id>